Altai people: Ethnic groups and subgroups

 The Northern and Southern Altaians formed in the Altai area on the basis of tribes of Kimek-Kipchaks.

-In the Soviet years and until 2000, the authorities considered the northern Altaians and the Teleuts to be part of the Altai people.
+In the Soviet Union until 1991 and the Russian Federation until 2000, the authorities considered the Northern Altaians and the Teleuts to be part of the Altai people.
 Currently, according to the Resolution of the Government of the Russian Federation No. 255 dated March 24, 2000, the Chelkans, Kumandins, Telengits, Teleuts, and Tubalars were recognized as separate ethnic groups as well as the indigenous small-numbered peoples of the North, Siberia and the Far East.
 However, in the 2010 Russian Census, the only recognized distinct ethnic groups are the Kumandins and Teleuts.

 History

-Recent linguistic, genetic and archaeological evidence suggests that the earliest Turkic peoples descended from agricultural communities in Northeast China who moved westwards into Mongolia in the late 3rd millennium BC, where they adopted a pastoral lifestyle.
-By the early 1st millennium BC, these peoples had become equestrian nomads.
-In subsequent centuries, the steppe populations of Central Asia appear to have been progressively replaced and Turkified by East Asian nomadic Turks, moving out of Mongolia.

-There were heterogeneous ethnic settlements during the Bronze and Iron Age in the region where the Altai people live today.
-From the fifth century BC and onwards Turkic peoples settled in the area and soon began to blend with the prior populations.
-The region was then conquered or became within the sphere of influence of the Xiongnu, the Rouran Khaganate, the Turkic Khanganate, the Uyghur Empire, and the Yenisei Kyrgyz.
-During these time periods the area's local people became Turkicized culturally and linguistically.
+The Altai region came within the sphere of influence of the Scythians, Xiongnu, the Rouran Khaganate, the Turkic Khanganate, the Uyghur Empire, and the Yenisei Kyrgyz.

-According to one study in 2016, the Altaians, precisely some southern Altaians, assimilated local Yeniseian people which were closely related to the Paleo-Eskimo groups.
+One study in 2016 suggest that, the Altaians, precisely some Southern Altaians, mixed with local Yeniseian people up to ~20% which were closely related to the Paleo-Eskimo groups.

-From the thirteenth to eighteenth century the Altai people were dominated politically and culturally by the Mongols.
-The origin of the southern Altaians can be traced during this period from the result of the mixing of Kipchak and Mongol tribes.
-Meanwhile, the Northern Altaians were a result of the fusion of Turkic tribes with Samoyeds, Kets and other Siberian groups.
+From the 13th to 18th century, the Altai people were dominated politically and culturally by the Mongols.
+The origin of the Southern Altaians can be traced during this period from the result of the mixing of Kipchak and Mongol tribes.
+Meanwhile, the Northern Altaians were a result of the fusion of Turkic tribes with Samoyeds, Kets, and other indigenous Siberian ethnic groups.

 The Altaians were annexed by the Four Oirat of Western Mongols in the 16th century.
 The Mongols called them "Telengid" or "Telengid aimag" in the period of the Northern Yuan dynasty, with the region known as Telengid Province.
-After the fall of the Zunghar Khanate in the 18th century, the Altaians were subjugated by the Qing Dynasty, which referred to them as Altan Nuur Uriyangkhai.
+After the fall of the Zunghar Khanate in the 18th century, the Altaians were subjugated by the Qing dynasty, which referred to them as Altan Nuur Uriyangkhai.
 Altaians are genetically related to the Uriyangkhai, which is a common neighbouring Oirat Mongol ethnic group in Mongolia.